Z3rio/fivem-resource-cli/README.md

 # FiveM Resource CLI

-This is a FiveM resource CLI made to make it easier for people to create their own resources.
+This is a FiveM resource CLI made to make it easier for people to create their own resources.<br>
+You can pick any of the popular fivem frameworks and ui frameworks and the CLI will setup a boilerplate resource for you.

 # Installation